 Why Precision Timing Matters

-The GPS system's accuracy is fundamentally limited by timing precision.
-Signals travel at the speed of light: approximately 299,792 kilometers per second, or about 30 centimeters per nanosecond (billionth of a second).
-A timing error of just one microsecond (one millionth of a second) produces a distance error of 300 meters.
+GPS accuracy is fundamentally limited by timing precision.
+Radio signals travel at the speed of light: approximately 299,792 kilometers per second, or about 30 centimeters per nanosecond (one billionth of a second).
+A timing error of just one microsecond (one millionth of a second) produces a distance error of approximately 300 meters.
 One nanosecond of error produces 30 centimeters of position error.

 This is why GPS satellites carry atomic clocks rather than ordinary timekeeping devices.
-Each satellite carries two or three atomic clocks — typically rubidium and cesium clocks — accurate to about 20-30 nanoseconds per day.
-These clocks are so stable that without correction they would drift by only about 1 second every 30,000 years.
+Each satellite carries two or three atomic clocks -- typically rubidium vapor clocks and, on newer satellites, improved rubidium or hydrogen maser clocks.
+These are accurate to approximately 1-3 nanoseconds per day.
+They are so stable that, without external correction, they would drift by only about one second every 100,000 years.
+The ground control segment monitors these clocks continuously and uploads corrections when drift is detected.

-The net effect is that satellite clocks run about 38 microseconds per day faster than ground clocks.
-Over a full day, without correction, this would produce position errors of approximately 11 kilometers.
-GPS satellites are pre-programmed to run their clocks at a slightly lower frequency to cancel this relativistic effect.
-GPS is, in a very real sense, a practical application of Einstein's relativity.
+The net effect: satellite clocks run approximately 38 microseconds per day faster than ground clocks.
+Over a single day without correction, this would accumulate a position error of approximately 11 kilometers -- rendering the system useless for navigation.
+GPS satellite clocks are pre-programmed to run at a slightly lower frequency (10.22999999543 MHz instead of 10.23 MHz) to cancel this relativistic offset.
+Neil Ashby of the University of Colorado published the definitive analysis of relativistic effects in GPS in a 2003 Living Reviews in Relativity paper, calling GPS "a practical application of Einstein's general theory of relativity."

 How Position Is Calculated